RatPoison-dev/RatPoison/README.md

 * Make sure you have Java Development Kit 12 installed, in Program Files\Java
 * Double click on the "_build_" (_build.bat_) script and wait for it to complete

-To set your JAVA_HOME go [here](https://javatutorial.net/set-java-home-windows-10)
+To set your JAVA_HOME read [here](https://javatutorial.net/set-java-home-windows-10)

-Once those steps are complete, the usable cheat program can be found within the _build_ directory, and will in a directory called **RatPoison 1.5**.
+Once those steps are complete, the usable cheat program can be found within the _build_ directory, and will in a directory called **RatPoison 1.5.1**.

-From within the **RatPoison 1.5** directory, you can start the cheat by running the _"Start RatPoison 1.5"_ script.
+From within the **RatPoison 1.5.1** directory, you can start the cheat by running the _"Start RatPoison 1.5.1"_ script.

 Before starting the cheat, you should already be spawned in a game with a weapon in hand!